micro-analytics/micro-analytics-cli/README.md

 # `micro-analytics`

-Analytics as a simple Node.js microservice.
+Public analytics as a Node.js microservice.

 With less than 50 lines of code this service is the smallest analytics you'll ever need.
-It does nothing except count the views of a page on your site via an API.
+It does nothing except count the views of something and making the views accessible via an API.

 (there is currently no frontend to consume the statistics, though writing one is on the to-do list)